QuickBooks Online Payroll Review 2019

 And if paying employees anytime, anywhere is important to you—say, you travel a lot for work and aren’t always in the office—QuickBooks Payroll’s mobile app works for both Android and iOS.

-Finally (and most importantly!), QuickBooks Payroll, especially QuickBooks Payroll Full Service, is a pretty robust plan.
-It has enough features to dramatically simplify your life . . . or at least your tax life, which is a pretty big slice of life when you’re a small-business owner.
+Finally (and most importantly!), QuickBooks Payroll, even the least expensive plan, is pretty robust.
+It has enough features to dramatically simplify your life . . . or at least your tax life, which is a big slice of life when you’re a small-business owner.

 QuickBooks Payroll cons

 QuickBooks Payroll tackles a lot of what you can throw at it, but the help doesn’t come cheap.
-QuickBooks’ self-service payroll starts at $35 per month, while full-service payroll starts at $80.
+QuickBooks’ payroll starts at $45 per month, and its most expensive plan starts at $125.

 Not sure how that compares to other products on the market?
-Gusto is one of QuickBooks’ biggest competitors, and all of its plans offer full-service payroll.
-Even the cheapest, the Core plan, starts at $39 per month and comes with all the tax-filing features QuickBooks Self Service lacks.
+Gusto is one of QuickBooks’ biggest competitors; Gusto’s Core plan starts at $39 per month and comes with workers compensation and HR features QuickBooks lacks.
 Gusto does charge two dollars more per employee ($6 compared to QuickBooks Payroll’s $4), so if you don’t have many employees and don’t need much HR help, QuickBooks could be the better choice—but for most small businesses, Gusto does more for less.

 QuickBooks offers frequent sales on its products with even further reduced prices over holidays, like Labor Day.
 With most promotions, you can save up to 60% for three months, depending on the payroll plan you choose.
 However, if you opt for the three-month discount, you won’t get your 30-day free trial: it’s one or the other with QuickBooks, not both.